 Use, storage and deletion of personal data

 The data entered in the context of the application for funds from the Sustainability Culture Fund (Fonds Nachhaltigkeitskultur) will be saved on the server of the GIZ and will be used exclusively for purposes of correspondence and drawing up of the grant agreement (in case of realisation of funding).
-All data will be deleted automatically at the end of the duration of the Sustainability Culture Fund (Fonds Nachhaltigkeitskultur) (12/2020).
+All data will be deleted when all funded projects of the Sustainability Culture Fund have been finalised at the end of the term.

 Data that was extracted (PDF or Excel) for the purpose of drawing up the grant agreement with the Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH (funded projects) will be saved for the duration of 10 years as evidence for use of funds and will be deleted thereafter.
 Data of funded projects will be saved on the portal www.tatenfuermorgen.de upon their agreement and will be published for communication purposes.